Shaping the next generation of electrical pioneers through hands-on and real-world experience

 The electrical engineering lab houses 10 uniform stations, each equipped with an oscilloscope, industry-standard CAD software and more to give you the hands-on experience that puts you ahead.

 Equipped with electronic workspaces, soldering stations, 3D printers and more, the capstone lab offers creative space for seniors working on their culminating projects.

 Meet Our Faculty

 Our campus is in the heart of the region’s cultural, economic, entertainment and government activity — putting unlimited internship opportunities at your doorstep.
 We’ve partnered with local businesses to give you the real-world experience that sets you apart.
 Engineering technology majors have interned at many high-profile organizations in the area, including:

 The culminating experience of the program, the Capstone puts your classroom learning into action as you find solutions to real-world technological problems in design, fabrication and testing.
 You’ll work with an actual client company to define the problem, prepare a budget and research, design, build and test applicable software and/or hardware.

 We've partnered with NHTI and Nashua Community College to offer articulation agreements that give students a seamless transition from community college to UNH Manchester.

 NHTI Articulation Agreement

-Students who earn an associate degree in Mechanical, Electronic, Computer or Manufacturing Engineering Technology at NHTI are automatically considered for admission to UNH Manchester's bachelor's degree program in either Electrical or Mechanical Engineering Technology, without having to complete a separate application.
+Students who earn an associate degree in Mechanical, Electronic, Robotics and Automation, Computer or Manufacturing Engineering Technology at NHTI are automatically considered for admission to UNH Manchester's bachelor's degree program in either Electrical or Mechanical Engineering Technology, without having to complete a separate application.
 Students will need to complete and file the Dual Admit/Intent to Release Information forms with the NHTI registrar’s office during the semester they intend to graduate, then the registrar’s office will forward the file to UNH Manchester to process admission.